"Live in the sunshine, swim in the sea, drink in the wild air"

 I would wait for summer to play cricket all day long under the blazing hot sun.
-I would wait for the monsoons, to inhale the divine smell that parched soil gives out after the first rains, and later, to joyously cycle in rain and over the rainwater collected in the puddles by the roadside.
-And then, for the winters to see how long I could keep going to school without wearing a sweater and for the joy that you get in huddling over small fires on the way to school.
+I would wait for the monsoons, to inhale that divine smell parched soil gives out after the first rains, and later, to joyously cycle in rain and over the rainwater collected in the puddles by the roadside.
+For the winters to see how my breath condenses as I let it out and the joy of a chilly, foggy dusk.

 Bliss for me was being outdoors, under the open skies.